guusdk/httpfileuploadcomponent/README.md

                                               of this machine.
             --webPort <arg>                   The TCP port number of the webserver.
 Defaults to 12121.
+            --webProtocol <arg>               The protocol that is used to expose services by the webservice.
+Defaults
+                                              to http
+            --wildcardCORS                    Add CORS headers that define a liberal access control regime
+                                              (wildcard origin, various headers
+                                              and methods).
             --xmppHost <arg>                  The FQDN or IP address (not XMPP domain name) of the XMPP domain that this component will connect to.